delphine-boke/relocation-to-kigali/Rwandan-visa.md

 - french and
 - kinyarwanda.

-for student visa, head over to Permits and a pop up window will appear as shown below:
+for student visa, head over to Permits and a pop up window will appear as shown in the visa application photos in the photos folder.

 the processing of this is about 7 days. remember to have;